New World Translation: Old Testament

+Samuel Haas, in his 1955 review of the first volume of the NWT in the Journal of Biblical Literature, stated that he did not agree with the introduction of the name Jehovah: "that those responsible for this new translation fall under [...] condemnation, in spite of much scholarship and great industry, is evident in a number of ways.
+Religious bias is shown most clearly in the policy of translating the tetragrammaton as Jehovah".
+Haas adds that he disagrees with the substitution of "Jehovah" for "Adonai" in Genesis 18:3, because, according to him, it appears in the Massorah but not in the Hebrew text.
+He concluded, "this work indicates a great deal of effort and thought as well as considerable scholarship, it is to be regretted that religious bias was allowed to colour many passages."
+John Joseph Owens agrees with Haas, and wrote in 1956 the following regarding formal equivalence: "although the effort to make an accurate translation of the verbs is admirable and revealing, the literalness and stiff expressions add to the absence of clarity and specific meanings".
+Owens also stated that "there is no adequate reason to support the use of the word Jehovah for the covenant name of God", and it's "even worse" to include it in Genesis 18:3.
+Owens concludes: "I agree with another reviewer of this volume who indicated that this is not the way to translate the Old Testament".

 In 1960, Frederick William Danker wrote, "not to be snubbed is the New World Translation of the Hebrew Scriptures, Rendered from the Original by the New World Translation Committee... 'the orthodox' do not possess all the truth, yet one does well to 'test the spirits'."

 In 1981, biblical scholar Benjamin Kedar-Kopfstein stated that the Old Testament work is largely based on the formal structure of biblical Hebrew.
 In 1989, Kedar-Kopfstein said, "In my linguistic research in connection with the Hebrew Bible and translations, I often refer to the English edition of what is known as the 'New World Translation.'
 In so doing, I find my feeling repeatedly confirmed that this work reflects an honest endeavor to achieve an understanding of the text that is as accurate as possible.
 Giving evidence of a broad command of the original language, it renders the original words into a second language understandably without deviating unnecessarily from the specific structure of the Hebrew. ...
 Every statement of language allows for a certain latitude in interpreting or translating.
 So the linguistic solution in any given case may be open to debate.
 But I have never discovered in the 'New World Translation' any biased intent to read something into the text that it does not contain."
 In 1993 Kedar-Kopfstein said that the NWT is one of his occasionally quoted reference works.